Next: Connecting to Wireguard VPN, Previous: Customizing the Kernel, Up: System Configuration [Contents][Index]

 should we indicate that we want an image targeting a Pine64 board?
 We

-need to provide an extra information, the image-type
+need to provide an extra information, the image-type, by passing

 guix system image --image-type=pine64-raw my-os.scm